When the Flood Comes

 When the Flood Comes is the second studio album by Australian blues/roots band, The Audreys.
 The album was released 18 April 2008 on Kybosh Records and distributed by Universal Music Australia.

 The album debuted and peaked at number 20 on the ARIA Charts ARIA Album Charts.

-At the ARIA Music Awards of 2008, the band won ARIA Award for Best Blues and Roots Album.
+At the ARIA Music Awards of 2008, the band won Best Blues and Roots Album.

 In an interview, Tristan Goodall explained that the majority of the album had been written in New York City.
 "When we found we couldn't write when we got back off the road, we were like 'What are we going to do?'
 Then we went back down to Nashville saw about a million bands in about five days and went back to New York and wrote some more.
 After that we saw what we had would be the big pick up for the album."

 Track listing

 All tracks written by Taasha Coates and Tristan Goodall, except where noted.